-Whether or not a clot forms depends on the condition of the walls of the veins, blood flow, and factors that prevent or cause the clotting of blood.
-In addition, blood flow in the legs may be reduced during long flights or any long trip during which the traveler is sitting for long periods of time.
-For air travel, the risk of thrombosis increases with the length of flight.
-Passengers on flights 10 hours or longer are 2 to 3 times more likely to experience DVT than those who do not fly.
-DVT almost never occurs in young adults who have no risk factors and is almost always restricted to persons with one or more underlying risk factors.
+Whether a clot forms depends on the condition of the walls of the veins, blood flow, and factors that prevent or cause the clotting of blood.
+Blood flow in the legs may be reduced during long flights or any long trip during which the traveler is sitting for long periods of time.
+For air travel, the risk of thrombosis increases with the length of the flight.
+Passengers with cumulative flying times of more than 12 hours within the previous 4 weeks and flying more than 4 hours in 1 flight leg are 2 to 3 times more likely to experience DVT than those who do not fly.
+DVT, VTE, and PE are extremely uncommon in healthy young adults without personal risk factors.
 Even in those with risk factors, DVT is uncommon on flights of less than 6 hours.

-Risk factors for DVTs include (most important ones listed first):
+Personal risk factors for DVTs include (the most important ones are listed first):

-- A personal or family history of DVT or pulmonary embolism
+- Personal or family history of DVT or PE

-- A personal or family history of a known blood clotting disorder predisposing to thrombosis
+- Personal or family history of a known blood clotting disorder predisposing one to thrombosis

-- Major surgery, significant trauma, or prolonged immobilization (includes limb casts) in the last 6 weeks
+- Major surgery, significant trauma, or prolonged immobilization (includes limb casts) in the 6 weeks prior to flight

 - Cancer within the last 2 years or currently receiving chemotherapy